django-commons/django-typer/doc/source/extensions.rst

 Django apps are great for forcing separation of concerns on your code base.
 In large self contained projects its often a good idea to break your code into apps that are as self contained as possible.
-Composition can be a good way to organize commands in a code base that follows this pattern.
+Plugins can be a good way to organize commands in a code base that follows this pattern.
 It also allows for deployments that install a subset of those apps and is therefore a good way to organize commands in code bases that serve as a framework for a particular kind of site or that support selecting the features to install.